redhat-cip/spinalstack-doc/docs/source/ops/logging/stack.rst

 Rsyslog provides a way to configure logging per host.
 It allows to export log and specify facility level per program.

-In SpinalStack, rsyslog is implemented in case it has to be plugged on a customer logging infrastracture.
+In Spinal Stack, rsyslog is implemented in case it has to be plugged on a customer logging infrastracture.
 The ideal setup remains to configure a fluentd agent to export specifly formated logs.

 fluentd